isalo/bootify/README.md

 Lombok must be supported by your IDE.
 For IntelliJ install the Lombok plugin and enable annotation processing - [learn more](https://bootify.io/next-steps/spring-boot-with-lombok.html).

-In addition to the Spring Boot application, the development server must also be started - for this [Node.js](https://nodejs.org/) version 22 is required.
-Angular CLI and required dependencies must be installed once:
+In addition to the Spring Boot application, the DevServer must also be started - for this [Node.js](https://nodejs.org/) version 22 is required.
+On first usage and after updates the dependencies have to be installed:

 ```
-npm install -g @angular/cli
 npm install
 ```

-The development server can be started as follows:
+The DevServer can be started as follows:

 ```
-ng serve
+npm run devserver
 ```

-Your application is now accessible under `localhost:4200`.
+Using a proxy the whole application is now accessible under `localhost:3000`.
+All changes to the templates and JS/CSS files are immediately visible in the browser.

-Add code using Angular schematics with `ng generate ...`.
-Generate a messages.json for translation with `ng extract-i18n –format=json`.

 ## Testing requirements

 To run the tests and build, [Docker](https://www.docker.com/get-started/) must be available on the current system.
 Due to the reuse flag, the container will not shut down after the tests.
 It can be stopped manually if needed.

-Frontend unit tests can be executed with `ng test`.
+Frontend unit tests can be executed with `npm run test`.

 ## Build